jednano/vscode-tabsanity/README.md

 - Multiple selections that overlap throw an error; instead, they should merge.
 - Too many commands seem to be undone in a single undo command (requires research).
+- There are no plans to support mixed tabs and spaces within the range of indentation.
+	- It is perfectly acceptable to have tabs for indentation and spaces that follow for alignment and is not considered mixing tabs with spaces.

 ## Related extensions